Leviticus 26:27-31

 Persistent rebellion results in devastating judgment that dismantles both society and corrupted worship structures.

-29 You will eat the flesh of your sons, and you will eat the flesh of your daughters.
+29 You will eat the flesh of your own sons and daughters.

-30 I will destroy your high places, and cut down your incense altars, and cast your dead bodies upon the bodies of your idols; and my soul will abhor you.
+30 I will destroy your high places, cut down your incense altars, and heap your lifeless bodies on the lifeless remains of your idols; and My soul will despise you.

 Persistent rebellion results in devastating judgment that dismantles both society and corrupted worship structures.